deemp/elibrary/README.md

 Please, contact one of the current project maintainers so that maintainers can transfer their knowledge to a new maintainer.

+### Accessibility

+- When a user zoom in or zooms out, the page auto scales to accomodate the view.
+- The main color of the website is color-blind friendly [see info](https://www.colorhexa.com/1976d2#:~:text=Color%20Blindness%20Simulator)
+- Support for multiple screen sizes (desktop, mobile, tablets etc.)

 #### Deployment

 For now, we don't provide automated deployment.